 Increasingly such heavy-handed actions were at odds with a growing public desire to buy gold for jewelry and investment purposes alike.
 Some were speculators betting that sooner or later the dollar-gold exchange rate–fixed by the Bretton Woods agreement in 1944 at $35 an ounce–would change in their favor; some wanted an ultraconservative investment, perhaps balancing out a portfolio with more aggressive holdings; some may have seen gold as insurance against a semi-apocalyptic crash of governments and finance predicted by right-wing newsletters since the Roosevelt days.
 Regardless of motivation, the gold buyers of the late 1950s represented the adventurous edge of a population that was beginning to romanticize gold ownership, and indeed advocate it.

-They issued a warrant for the rooster’s arrest, and that was when the US marshals arrived at the Nugget.
 Even Treasury and law enforcement officials seemed to question whether every instance of private gold ownership would genuinely cause the world’s financial sky to fall.
 For decades, the government fought with an order of nuns in Indianapolis known as the Carmelite sisters.
 These nuns had proposed in the late 1920s to collect scrap gold—rings, bracelets, old coins—from the faithful and melt it down to create a sacred vessel called a monstrance.
 Treasury officials blocked their efforts, but the sisters, ever hopeful that the government would one day change its mind, continued to plead their case through the 1960s, all the while amassing gold in small amounts.
 When they finally relented—in 1970—Treasury authorized a firm to buy the 6 pounds of gold they had collected.
 An exasperated department veteran explained to his newly appointed boss: “After years of fruitless (and ridiculous) attempts to persuade the nuns to give up their project, the Treasury’s General Counsel made an informal decision to drop the whole matter.
 All of those originally involved are long since dead.
 In view of the Treasury’s past dilatory actions, I do not think it either just or politically wise to assess a $1200 penalty on these people at this late stage.
 They have already lost more than that in foregone interest.”

 But few cases were as dramatic and as public as the Golden Rooster.
 After his arrest, the rooster was confiscated and transferred to a federal bank vault in California.
 Laxalt swiftly applied for bail for the statue, but was denied; the rooster had to stay incarcerated until trial.
 Graves, never one to miss a publicity opportunity, placed a bronze replica of the rooster in the case outside the restaurant—dressed in prison stripes.